JHying/auth-server/README.md

 1. request token. (token is generated with RSA)
 2. use for user login. (password is encrypted with AES)
 3. If user login is verified then add user info data to redis.
-4. There are some other APIs need to request with token: add new user, get auth list, save auth list to redis.
+4. There are some other APIs need to request with token: add new user, get auth list, save auth list to redis
 5. Use private maven repo https://github.com/JHying/mvn-repo
+6. register as an eureka client (for spring cloud structure)